-Trim is included in Category 2 -as identified in the Meath County Development Plan 2013-2019.
+Trim is included in the Navan Core Economic Area as identified in the Meath County Development Plan 2013-2019.

 E2 zones provides for small to medium scale enterprise and manufacturing uses allowing for the full range of industrial processes to take place within a well designed and attractive setting.
+In established Industrial areas, Meath County Council will seek to ensure that non-industrial uses are limited to prevent potential land use conflicts developing.